dongha1992/learnstorybook.com/content/creating-addons/react/en/introduction.md

 It's tough to tell if your CSS layout matches the design.
 Eyeballing alignment is tricky when DOM elements are far apart or have odd shapes.

-The Addon Outline adds a toolbar button that outlines all UI elements, using CSS.
+The [Outline addon](https://storybook.js.org/addons/storybook-addon-outline) adds a toolbar button that outlines all UI elements, using CSS.
 That makes it easy to verify positioning and placement in a glance.
 Check out the example below.

 ![Outline Addon](../../images/outline-addon-hero.gif)